 What is a DPET, why do they exist, what do they do and why should interns be interested?

 The answer is that the DPET exists to be an intern advocate.
-The role arises from the fact that as a medical student, the people responsibility for your training and development are quite obvious.
-Likewise, if you stay in the hospital long enough and find your way onto a speciality training program, the answer to the question of who is responsible for your training and development is again quite clear.
+The role arises from the fact that as a medical student, the people responsible for your training and development are quite obvious.
+Likewise, if you stay in the hospital long enough and find your way onto a specialty training program, the answer to the question of who is responsible for your training and development is again, quite clear.

 But who is looking out for your interests in between medical school and specialty training?

 This is a large part or the role of a DPET.
 That is not to imply that at Westmead, the RSU and medical administration will not look after your interests, though we know that some hospitals do have a chequered history in this regard.

 At Westmead, the DPET is available full-time and is involved in providing educational opportunities, talking to you and acting on your feedback, facilitating support and encouragement, providing career advice and direction and working with RSU to look after your needs.

 The DPET will formally meet with every intern at least once during the year, is required to countersign your end of term assessments, and will provide advice to the Medical Board of Australia at the end of internship regarding progression to General Registration.